zaldis/zaldis/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on friendly NeoVim configuration for Python Devs
+- 🔭 I'm building a repository of essential algorithms and data structures for interview preparation.
-- 🌱 I’m currently learning economy and finance
+- 🌱 I’m currently learning economy and finance.
 - 📫 How to reach me:
     - Email: denys.zaluzhnyi@gmail.com
     - Telegram: @zaldis99